prisma-capacity/cryptoshred/README.md

 * Pluggable Key Repository
   * optional Amazon DynamoDB impl.
 * optional Spring-Boot autoconfiguration module
-* optional Spring (not Boot) configuration module
 * Jackson based deserialization to Java Objects
 * Evolutionary approach to key definition creation and migration

 ### Encryption

-In order to encrypt a particular piece of data, you use a 'CryptoContainerFactory' to wrap a CryptoContainer around the actual data before persisting.
+In order to encrypt a particular piece of data, you wrap it in a CryptoContainer before persisting (serializing).

 ```java
 @Data